amspector100/TXHousing/README.md

 which help streamline the code in the analysis package.
 For documentation of the TXHousing package, see [amspector100.github.io/TXHousing](https://amspector100.github.io/TXHousing).

 We did use some R code, which lives in the R subdirectory.
-It's very simple so it's not packaged and there's no official documentation site.
+It's very simple, so it's not packaged and there's no official documentation site - but there might be in the future!

 ## General Requirements